mikkokotila/untitled/README.md

 This is where most of the functions reside.
 All of the functions related to "network" aspect can be found here.

 ##### untitled-users.sh

+The main script handling users API calls to Twitter and the processing of the data that comes in return.

 ##### untitled-users.py

+The script that handles that actual Twitter API connection.

 ##### untitled-entropy.r

+Very simple R script that estimates Shannon entropy of a string